 Pink annual plants range in shades from hot pink flowers, to light pink flowers, to soft pink flowers… and everything in between.
 There are annual flowers that come in fuchsia, salmon, blush, rose… you name it!

-You’ll even find annual flowers with mixed colors, like pink and red flowers, or white and pink flowers. (see, I told you an all-pink garden wouldn’t be boring!)
+You’ll even find annual flowers with mixed colors, like pink and red, or white and pink. (see, I told you an all-pink garden wouldn’t be boring!)

 It’s up to you to decide whether you want to mix in different shades of pink flowers, or if you’d rather try to stick with flowers that are all the same shade of pink.
 However you decide to design your garden, it will look amazing!